smritae01/trix/README.md

 Because these APIs were never fully specified or documented, and because WYSIWYG HTML editors are enormous in scope, each browser’s implementation has its own set of bugs and quirks, and JavaScript developers are left to resolve the inconsistencies.

-Trix sidesteps these inconsistencies by treating `contenteditable` as an I/O device: when input makes its way to the editor, Trix converts that input into an editing operation on its internal document model, then re-renders that document back into the editor.
+Trix sidesteps these inconsistencies by treating `contenteditable` as an I/O device, that is, when input makes its way to the editor, Trix converts that input into an editing operation on its internal document model, then re-renders that document back into the editor.
 This gives Trix complete control over what happens after every keystroke, and avoids the need to use `execCommand` at all.

 ### Built for the Modern Web

 <details><summary>Trix supports all evergreen, self-updating desktop and mobile browsers.</summary><img src="https://s3.amazonaws.com/trix-depot/test-status-images/trix.svg"></details>

 Trix is built with emerging web standards, notably [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), [Mutation Observer](https://dom.spec.whatwg.org/#mutation-observers), and [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Eventually we expect all browsers to implement these standards.
 In the meantime, Trix includes [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) for missing functionality.

 # Getting Started